 Add the following lines to the end of apache2.conf:

-Note that there are many options for configuring, tuning, and tweaking both Apache and mod-wsgi.
-These just happen to be set up for our testing but are similar to the ones we use on a production site.
+Note that there are many options for configuring, tuning, and tweaking both Apache and mod-wsgi, but these are similar to the ones we use on a production site.
 Refer to the documentation of both projects for further information.

 Now, restart Apache and give it a try.
 If you have errors, review error.log in /var/log/apache2 or submit a comment below and we'll try our best to help you.